willkyu/AutoPoke/README.md

   - Fixed bug when in cave.
 InCave parameter is no longer needed.

 - 2023-08-04
-  - Update for Operator version later than `v1.0.0`.
+  - Update for Operator version later than `v1.0.0`, renamed to `Playback`.
   - Support extra anime detection for `FrLg`, which only support `RS` in lower version.

 - 2023-07-20